 How iOS 13’s “Silence Unknown Callers” Will Stop Phone Spam

 iOS 13 has a new feature that might just save you from all spam and robocalls.
-The new Silence Callers feature will mute all calls coming from a number that’s not in your contact list.
+The new Callers feature will mute all calls coming from a number that’s not in your contact list.

 Stopping the Endless Stream of Spam Calls